-Kangal dogs have tan coats that darkens around the nose, and short, neat fur that usually renews in the springtime and the winter.
+Kangal dogs have tan coats that darken around the nose, and short, neat fur that usually renews in the springtime and the winter.

 How big is a full-grown Kangal?

-These dogs can grow to an astonishing 30 inches in height, making Kangals dogs with substantial physical presence – and speed and strength to match.
+These dogs can grow to an astonishing 30 inches in height, making Kangals dogs have a substantial physical presence – and speed and strength to match.
 This is true of both male and female Kangals.

-Just make sure your pet has plenty of room to stretch his or her legs and fulfil their role as a protector!
+Just make sure your pet has plenty of room to stretch his or her legs and fulfill their role as a protector!

 What is the life expectancy of a Kangal?